 How is it used?

 Porphyrin testing is used to help diagnose and sometimes to monitor porphyrias.
-Since the symptoms associated with these disorders may also be seen in a variety of other conditions, testing is also used to help rule out the presence of a porphyria in someone who presents with neurologic/psychiatric or skin symptoms.
+Since the symptoms associated with these disorders may also be seen in a variety of other conditions, testing is also used to help rule out the presence of a porphyria in someone who presents with acute (severe abdominal pain) or skin symptoms.

-For acute attacks, porphobilinogen (PBG) and, rarely, delta-aminolaevulinic acid (ALA), may be requested on a random urine sample.
-The urine should be collected whilst symptoms are occurring as levels may only be abnormal at this time and should be protected from light.
+For acute attacks, porphobilinogen (PBG) and, sometimes delta-aminolaevulinic acid (ALA), may be requested on a random urine sample.
+The urine should be collected whilst symptoms are occurring as levels may only be abnormal at this time.
+All samples must be protected from light.
 Where positive, faecal porphyrins may be requested to help distinguish between VP and HCP.

 For cutaneous (skin) porphyrias, whole blood, plasma and urine porphyrins are the most frequently requested tests.
 They are used to help diagnose a porphyria, and may be used to monitor treatment.